RoboJackets/firmware-training/README.md

 For week 3, there are two labs, [serial-control](./labs/week-3/serial-control) and [i2c-imu](./labs/week-3/i2c-imu).
 Serial Control details how you can use the serial interface on the Arduino to debug and control the peripherals connected to the training board.
 I2C IMU shows how to use a library to read values from the IMU over i2c and how you can use this to make a simple shake on/off switch.

+## Week 4

+In week 4, we will be learning about how to design and create drivers to work with peripheral devices.

+### Labs

+For week 4, there is one lab, [imu-driver-design](./labs/week-4/imu-driver-design).
+This lab has you create a driver for the MPU6050 IMU connected to the firmware training board.
+It also contains the code to complete week-3 lab 2 as a test for your IMU driver.

 ## Additional Resources